 It can help in a SEO 2.0 way because the people you link out to notice it and in the future they will link out to you as well.
 I do it all the time for years and I think I will never stop.

-aka colleague to rank at #1 in Google and thus got valuable targeted traffic directly from this #1 ranking.
+In SEO there are no real competitors, just colleagues.
+I got one to rank at #1 in Google and thus got valuable relevant traffic directly from this #1 ranking.

 I’d like to rename it Google Parkour and call the whole strategy positive SEO.
 Now I will show you the details so that you can grasp what I want to say: